 Hint: depending on what your event involves and where it takes place, sporting bodies, venue management, city councils and specialist consultants might all be able to help you with specific advice on regulations applicable to your event and any permits you might need.
-Seek out the right advice to ensure your event complies with all relevant code and regulations.
+Seek the right advice to ensure your event complies with all relevant codes and regulations.

-A well-considered plan, which ensures you can respond to incidents quickly and efficiently, will consider a number of factors when prioritizing risks and planning responses.
+A well-considered plan, which ensures that you can respond to incidents quickly and efficiently, will consider a number of factors when prioritizing risks and planning responses.

 The nature of the event – A town fair catering to local families, with opportunities to dunk local identities and indulge your children with sweet treats and face painting, involves very different risks to a sporting event, a festival catering to an adult audience or rock concerts where alcohol is served.

-The key is in this title - planning and communication - without them, you won’t have an effective risk management system in place and you won’t have the means to deal with the unexpected on event day.
+Planning and communication - without them, you won’t have an effective risk management system in place and you won’t have the means to deal with the unexpected on event day.

-The International Standard Organization has recently updated their guidance on risk management, ISO 31000:2018.
+The International Standard Organization recently updated their guidance on risk management, ISO 31000:2018.
 It defines risk as “the effect of uncertainty on objectives” and the ISO encourages organizations to “tailor risk management to their needs and objectives”.
 It also recommends a few key principles to follow, such as continual improvement and including all stakeholders in the process.